A tense Ramadan for families in Jerusalem as clashes continue

-Category: World Hits: 2Tensions have been high in Jerusalem since the start of the Muslim holy month of Ramadan, with a spike in recent days over the threatened evictions of Palestinian families in the Sheikh Jarrah neighbourhood of east Jerusalem.
+Category: World Hits: 9Tensions have been high in Jerusalem since the start of the Muslim holy month of Ramadan, with a spike in recent days over the threatened evictions of Palestinian families in the Sheikh Jarrah neighbourhood of east Jerusalem.
 Fierce clashes with police around the city's Al-Aqsa mosque have left hundreds injured.
 Israeli authorities have defended their actions as maintaining security, but Muslims accuse Israel of threatening their freedom to worship.

 Read more https://www.france24.com/en/middle-east/20210509-a-tense-ramadan-for-families-in-jerusalem-as-clashes-continue